Skip to main contentScroll Top

 A short stroll through the Dōtonbori district

-Originally, we had planned to stop at Nakanoshima Park (the first public park opened by Osaka as a city, in 1891), located between the Dōjima and Tosabori rivers.
-It is known for its rose garden and its building built in a neoclassical style, the Osaka City Central Public Hall.
-Since we were arriving in the late afternoon, with the sun setting soon, we took the subway line Keihan then Midosuji to arrive at Osaka-Namba station, a stone's throw from Dotonbori.
-This passage in the subway, rather crowded at this time, makes me smile to think that people live underground as the street seemed calm up above.
+Originally, we had planned a stop at Nakanoshima Park (the first public park opened by Osaka as a city, back in 1891), located between the Dōjima and Tosabori rivers.
+It's known for its rose garden and its neo-classical building, the Osaka City Central Public Hall.
+Since we were arriving in the late afternoon, with the sun setting soon, we took the Keihan Line subway directly, then the Midosuji Line to Osaka-Namba Station, a stone's throw from Dotonbori.
+This subway ride, rather crowded at that hour, made me smile, thinking that people must live underground, given how quiet the street seemed above ground.

 Moreover, one of the restaurants at Samba station, upon arrival, was full and typical, since there are no seats but just a counter where people have a small meal, just hidden by a sort of curtain, a Japanese-style fast food in short.